 Before you start exploring a National Park, it is essential to consider how we can enjoy, but still, preserve the area for future visitors.
 In the 90s seven principles became officially recognised with the slogan “leave no trace” which is referring to creating minimal impact on the environment you are visiting.
 The seven principles are as follows.

 Tell me in the comments below which National Park you plan to visit.

 Did you find this post helpful?
-Why not share it on Facebook with your friends.
+Why not share it on Facebook or Pin the image below for later.

 Disclosure: This post contains affiliate links.
 If you follow an affiliate link and go on to purchase that product or service, we may earn a small commission (which I am very grateful for!) at no extra cost to you.
 Thank you for supporting Inspire Family Travel as this allows us to continue sharing more helpful content with you.